chef/chef-web-docs/chef_master/source/dk_windows.rst

 Install the Windows Tools
 -------------------------------------------------------

-* Azure-cli
-``azure.microsoft.com/en-gb/downloads``
-follow installation
+ * The Azure-cli ``azure.microsoft.com/en-gb/downloads`` follow installation
-* PsGet--TODO: Compare to the Azure PowerShell tools
+ * The Azure Resource Manager Tools
-* If you have a copy of Visual Studio installed on your machine, I recommend adding the Microsoft Azure SDK for .NET though - this will give you some visual help writing Azure Resource Manager deployment templates in JSON.
+ * If you are using Visual Studio Code, add the Microsoft Azure SDK for .NET for help with writing Azure Resource Manager JSON deployment templates.

-* Install-Module AzureRM
+ * ``Install-Module AzureRM``
-* Install-AzureRM
+ * ``Install-AzureRM``